 - Dracula from Castlevania: Bloodlines in his One-Winged Angel mode, at one point will Turn Red, but then afterwards will change into more decaying colours until he reaches a pale bone white.
 And by which point hitting him from that point onwards will cause bones to fly off his body.

 - X and Zero start to breathe heavily when standing idly while low on health.
-Depending on the game, they'll also be clutching their chest, too.
+Depending on the game, they'll also be clutching their chest or arm, too.

 - In the 2D Command & Conquer series, buildings show damage.

 - Buildings and some vehicles in Patapon series look broken when damaged.